fangweiliang/mqttnetwiki/Server.md

 };
 ```

+If you want to stop processing an application message completely (like a delete) then the property _context.ApplicationMessage.Payload_ must be set to _null_.

 # Intercepting subscriptions
 A custom interceptor can be set to control which topics can be subscribed by a MQTT client.
 This allows moving private API-Topics to a protected are which is only available for certain clients.
 The following code shows how to use the subscription interceptor.
 ```csharp